December 4 | 6pm, 7pm | Wavertree and Pier 17, North Side | $15

 Join the Seaport Museum and the schooner Grain de Sail for an engaging two-part tour that will showcase the past and present of transporting cargo under sail.

-At Pier 17, come aboard the first modern cargo schooner in the world to see how Grain de Sail offers a sustainable alternative to shipping organic goods internationally.
-See how the modernizations go beyond an aluminum hull to also include modern navigation technologies, and create a floating wine cellar that properly preserves bottles in ideal conditions throughout the voyage.
+The tour will continue at Pier 17 aboard the first modern cargo schooner in the world to show how Grain de Sail offers a sustainable alternative to shipping organic goods internationally.
+See how the modernizations go beyond an aluminum hull to also include modern navigation technologies and a floating wine cellar that properly preserves bottles in ideal conditions throughout the voyage.
 As the world’s only commercial exporter of fine chocolates and wines by cargo sailboat, Grain de Sail takes on the responsibility of filling the limited space in the hull with the most deserving delicacies.
 This is your chance to see how!

 The tour will conclude with a delightful glass of wine and a sampling of chocolates brought by Grain de Sail from France to New York, offering a taste of the voyage’s delectable cargo.